Coloring ideas for Tick

 Get ready for some tiny colorful fun!
 Ticks can be shades of reddish brown, dark brown, or even black.
 Feel free to color their round bodies in warm browns and give their little legs some darker tones like deep gray or black.
 For a playful twist, you can add funny glasses in bright blue or red, and make the background a sunny grassy field with green hills and a bright yellow sun.

-On the back of the page, why not try writing some fun facts about the Tick, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Tick, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Tick?